How to Spray Paint A Mirror Frame – A Perfect Beginner DIY project

 - Brown paper – You could use newspaper or anything to cover the surface of the mirror (or glass)

-Once you have the surface taped lay your mirror or frame flat on the ground.
+Step Three – Lay your mirror or frame flat on the ground.
 Protect the surface of the mirror or glass if you are painting a frame, the mirror itself.
 The best way to do this is to tape brown paper over the mirror.

-Now it’s time for fun.
+The beauty of spray paint is that you don’t need a coat of primer.
 Always shake your spray paint before you begin.
 Spray the surfaces that face up first.

 It was approximately 115 degrees in my garage, so I went for it before waiting for anything to dry.
 I just squatted down and sprayed against the ground.
 You need to protect the floor or table you are spraying against because the spray travels farther than you think.

-Remove Tape from Mirror
+Remove Painter’s Tape

 It’s important to remove the tape pretty quickly after you finish spraying your painting.
 That way you can remove any over-spray before it hardens.